xinyu-intel/sockeye/wnmt18/README.md

 ../sockeye-wnmt18/wnmt18/eval.sh cpu gpu
 ```

-Results are written out to the "results" directory, for example:
+Results are written out to the "results" directory, including a "run" script that can be used for packaging.
+For example:

 ```
+results/baseline.default.gpu.run.sh
 results/newstest2014.baseline.default.gpu
 results/newstest2014.baseline.default.gpu.bleu
 results/newstest2014.baseline.default.gpu.log